-Following on from my last point, the easiest way to reduce the amount of clothes you’re attempting to squeeze into your case/backpack, is by offering to swap items with friends during your trip together.
+Following on from my last point, the easiest way to reduce the number of clothes you’re attempting to squeeze into your case/backpack is by offering to swap items with friends during your trip together.
 This is a very easy way for you to get a fresh outfit for those Instagram pics 😉

 Granted this is won’t be an option when solo travelling… Unless you’re confident enough to ask your new hostel bestie, but that could be pushing it.

 On longer trips, people (my past self-included) tend to take the approach of cramming as many clothes into their bag as possible and hoping to bump into a laundry facility before they run out of underwear.